Lyn Barnett

-Lynne Kera Barnett (born 1945 - died early 2017) as Lyn Barnett was a New Zealand singer who had success in her home country.
+Lynne Kera Barnett (born 1945 – died early 2017) as Lyn Barnett was a New Zealand singer who had success in her home country.
 Later she moved to Australia and also became popular there.
 She made many appearances on Australian TV.
 She had a hit with a cover of "Please Mr. Postman".
 She was also the sister of singer Christine Barnett.
-She died some time in early 2017.
+She died in January or February 2017.

 Background

 Barnett was born in Wellington, New Zealand.

 Her sister Christine Barnett was a recording artist and had released a number of singles on the Lexian label, which included "Cry for You" and "Teenage Queen".
 Christine would also tour with Blerta in Australia in the 1970s.

 In 1964 Lyn Barnett married Michael Puddefoot aka Mike Leyton, who sang in the Merseymen band.

 Career

 1960s

 Barnett had a contract with the Viking label which ran from 1962 to 1963.
 During that period she released five singles.
 She also recorded an album Lyn for Viking backed by Garth Young and his Orchestra.

 For the week ending 24 February 1962, Billboard reported that her version of "No Heart At All" was climbing rapidly in many charts.
 By 31 March, her recording of "Please Mr. Postman" entered the New Zealand Top 10.
 By 28 April, it was at no. 6.
 By 5 May, it was at no. 4.